• start here

 Safety & navigation

-The W and O are well-marked and the route is easy to follow, but you’re still trekking through remote, mountainous terrain with extreme weather.
+The W and O are well-marked and the route is easy to follow, but you’re still trekking through rugged, mountainous terrain with extreme weather.
 Navigation is usually straightforward, but safety gear like GPS, a PLB, and backup power are non-negotiable essentials, especially when you’re on the wilder northern side of the park (the O).

 Alta Via 1 2 4 Packing List- Italian Dolomites